“Be prepared for those unexpected emergencies.”

 Becoming an SSI Open Water Diver is the best way to start your scuba adventure due to worldwide recognition!

 With personalized training and taking enough time, we make sure you are truly comfortable under water with the skills and equipment you will use.
-In general, an Open Water Diver course consists of 3 parts: Academics, Pool Training and Open Water Sessions.
+In general, an Open Water Diver course consists of 3 parts: Academics, Confined Water (Pool) Training and Open Water Sessions.

 Have you ever dreamed of having longer no-decompression limits to take pictures or explore a wreck?
 Did you ever want to be safer while diving concerning the potential risk of decompression sickness?
 Nitrox is the key.